 If you love words – reading them, writing them, speaking them and interpreting them – you will find kindred spirits here.
-The English and Communications department at AACC is home to composition, literature, public speaking, journalism, interpersonal communication, mass media and creative writing.
+The English and Communications department at AACC is home to composition, literature, public speaking, human communication, journalism, mass communication and creative writing.

 The aim of the English and Communications department is to prepare you to be a more effective reader, writer, speaker and thinker and to help you develop your abilities to understand and appreciate literature and other cultures.
 One principle of communication is that you can’t not communicate.
 Try not communicating.
 Seriously, just try it.
 Communications is all around us, on every job and in every field.
 Developing your skills in this area will improve your professional and personal life.
 It is also a general education requirement that all degree-seeking students must complete.

 Whether you struggle or excel in English and communications, we meet you where you are.
 At every level we work to improve your mastery of English grammar, punctuation and sentence structure, as well as your capacity to organize and express ideas in writing.
 In our English and communications classes, you will develop critical thinking and analysis skills.
 Along the way, we can help you explore literature of the Americas and the world's many cultures, great writing in forms both new and old, and classic literary themes in their cultural contexts.
 In our Communications courses, learn to effectively communicate, whether one-on-one, in larger groups or with people from different cultures.

 The English and Communications department offers degrees in the following areas of study:

 E. Dean Bowers